ista-vamos/QuAK/experiments/README.md

 docker run --rm -ti -v "$(pwd)/results":/opt/quak/experiments/results quak ./run-inclusion.sh --num=3
 ```

+# TODO
+Running with `--num=X` should take XX with 4 cores and should give sufficiently
+close results to the figures from the paper.

 ## Description of the binaries

 Note that not all the binaries are used by the artifact built by Dockerfile.